Leonidas (Leon) Amarant

 We need leaders who will provide strong oversight, ensuring that this project meets its goals, while also holding our school administrators to higher standards to improve the performance of our schools.
 This is more than a building, it’s our commitment to a better future for our children and community.

-Housing: Addressing a Growing Crisis
+Housing: Addressing a Growing Afforability Crisis

-We must also address the growing concern about large corporations taking over our town.
+We must also address the growing concern about large corporations taking over our Island.
 Their dominance can overshadow and stifle local businesses, which are the true backbone of our economy.
 By carefully studying the economic impact of policy decisions before they’re approved, we can ensure that our local businesses are not overshadowed by corporate giants.

 Let’s start listening to our local business owners and do as much as we can to help them thrive.
 When our small businesses succeed, so does our community.